Port Waikato (electorate): List MPs

 ^{1}Wall was elected from the party list in March 2008 following the resignation of Ann Hartley.

 ^{2} Bayly was elected from the National's party list in the 2023 New Zealand general election after the cancellation of electorate vote in Port Waikato after the death of the ACT Party candidate.
 Bayly was elected as the seat's MP in the subsequent 2023 Port Waikato by-election.

 Election results

+2026 election

+The next election will be held on 7 November 2026.
+Candidates for Port Waikato are listed at Candidates in the 2026 New Zealand general election by electorate § Port Waikato.
+Official results will be available after 27 November 2026.

 2023 by-election

 The following table shows the preliminary results of the by-election.